-It's easy to get bored of eating the same thing every day.
+It's easy to get bored with eating the same thing every day.
 Meal prep normally consists of multiple portions of the same meal, but you can add diversity by preparing a range of dishes with distinct and fascinating flavors.
 In many cases, the same protein can be prepared in a variety of ways, or you can mix and match the protein, grain, and sauce for your meals.

 If you've never done it before, planning meals for weeks in advance might be a daunting chore.
-It's better to start with a more attainable aim than trying to be completely equipped with three meals and snacks for every day you'll be on the road.
+It's better to start with a more attainable aim than trying to be completely equipped with three meals and snacks for everyday you'll be on the road.
 Rather than prepping for your entire trip, you may start by focusing on one meal or one week's worth of meals.

 It's possible that you won't be able to reheat your food while on the road.
 Foods like heavy soups should be packed in a thermos to keep them warm for hours.